Skip to main content

 All application requirements must be received by the deadline to be considered.
 Applications will be reviewed only after the application deadline.
 The faculty and staff will meet after the winter break to determine which candidates to invite to the next stage of the admissions process - Interview Day.
 Invitations to interview will be sent via email in late January.

-Interview Day is held in late February.
+Interview Day is held in person in late February.
 This allows the faculty, staff, and students to get to know more about the candidates and allows the candidates to learn more about the program, training processes, and more.
 The day will be broken up into different sessions, which will include an interview with the faculty.

 Starting in March, selected candidates will receive an emailed invitation to join the program from the program director.
 They will be given a decision deadline.
 Acceptance will allow the program to begin the formal admissions process with the Graduate School.
 This process can go on through late April.